williamcpierce/lims-demo/docs/usage.rst

 Sample Type Definitions
 ^^^^^^^^^^^^
 Users of this app can define their own sample types.
-These definitions consist of a type prefix, which is prepended to each sample of that type (e.g. PRO for protein), and a selection of form fields to show on the registration form for that sample type.
+These definitions consist of a type prefix, which is prepended to the ID of each sample of that type (e.g. PRO for protein), and a selection of form fields to show on the registration form for that sample type.

 Field customization allows for users to specify which data can be associated with each sample type - for example, one might include the "Sequence" field for oligonucleotides but omit it for chemical reagents.

 Container Registry
 ^^^^^^^^^^^^
 Functioning similar to the sample registry, this view shows all registered containers, and is where new containers are registered.

 Containers can be registered either via the registration form, or bulk uploaded with the import tool, with an input file in the following format:

 .. list-table::
    :widths: 34 33 33